Countries / 🇧🇷 Brazil

 Do I need a VPN in Brazil?

 Affiliate disclosure: Some links on this page are affiliate links.
-We may earn a small commission if you purchase through our links, at no extra cost to you.
-This helps fund our independent research and keeps the site ad-free.
-Our recommendations are based on genuine research and testing — we never let affiliate relationships influence our picks.
+If you purchase through them, we may earn a small commission at no extra cost to you.
+This helps us keep the site running and our reviews independent.
+We only recommend providers we've researched and that meet our selection criteria.